 Hall, John R. with Philip D. Schuyler and Sylvaine Trinh.
 Apocalypse Observed: Religious Movements and Violence in North America, Europe and Japan.
 New York: Routledge, 2000.

 Harris, Duchess and Adam John Waterman.
 “To Die for the Peoples Temple.”
 Peoples Temple and Black Religion in America.
 Eds.
 Rebecca Moore, Anthony B. Pinn and Mary Sawyer.
-Bloomington: Indiana University Press, 2004. pp. 103-122.
+Bloomington: University of Indiana Press, 2004. pp. 103-122.

 Hunter, Kathy.
 The Ukiah Daily Journal.
 7-26-65.
 Mendocino County Historical Society, Peoples Temple Papers.

 —–.
 “Local Group Suffers Terror in the Night,” The Ukiah Daily Journal, 6/3/1968, Mendocino County Historical Society, Peoples Temple Papers.i

 Kilduff, Marshall and Ron Javers.
 The Suicide Cult: The Inside Story of the Peoples Temple Sect and the Massacre in Guyana.
 New York: Bantam Books, 1978.